-It was difficult for the early feminists and suffragists even to find safe places to meet.
-As campaigner Ray Strachey (1887–1940) later said, “the very existence of a committee of women was a startling novelty”.
+As women won greater freedoms and independence, they had to change the built environment for their needs.
+However, it was difficult for the early feminists and suffragists to even find safe places to meet.
+As campaigner Ray Strachey (1887–1940) later said: “the very existence of a committee of women was a startling novelty”.
 They had to organise campaigns and protests from private homes.

 Donations from benefactors allowed women to associate, form societies and create institutions, such as the London and National Society for Women’s Service, which eventually had resources to commission its own building in Westminster, the Millicent Fawcett Hall, named after its leader.
 Its library became the basis for today’s Women’s Library, now housed at the London School of Economics.

-Prevailing opinion was that girls were not suited to education and exercise as boys were.
+Prevailing opinion was that girls were not as suited to education and exercise as boys were.
 Educationalists such as Frances Mary Buss (1827–1894) set out to correct this, opening a secondary school for girls in London in 1850, which became North London Collegiate School and the model for many others that followed.
-A formidable intellectual force, she coined the term ‘headmistress’ and was the first female fellow of what is now the Chartered College of Teaching.
+A formidable intellectual force, Buss coined the term ‘headmistress’ and was the first female fellow of what is now the Chartered College of Teaching.

 It took even longer for women to get places at university.
 Reformers Emily Davies (1830-1921) and Barbara Bodichon (1827–1891) pushed for women to be able to sit exams and gain degrees.
-In 1869 they established a new college in imposing Victorian red-brick style on the outskirts of Cambridge, one of England’s first residential colleges for women.
-It became Girton College – but didn’t officially become part of Cambridge University until women were fully admitted to the university in 1948.
+In 1869, they established a new college in imposing Victorian red-brick style on the outskirts of Cambridge, one of England’s first residential colleges for women.
+It became Girton College, but didn’t officially become part of Cambridge University until women were fully admitted to the university in 1948.

-Britain’s cities would be far worse off, had it not been for fearless social reformers and campaigners, such as Octavia Hill (1838–1912), who helped found the National Trust.
+Britain’s cities would be far worse off had it not been for fearless social reformers and campaigners such as Octavia Hill (1838–1912), who helped found the National Trust.
 Hill had seen that municipal social housing programmes were failing to save the urban poor from atrocious living conditions and ruthless landlords.

-The story of women in construction is one that shows that fighting for a better, more equal society can make deep and lasting improvements to our built environment – and the society it serves.
+The story of women in construction is one that shows that fighting for a better, more equal society can make deep and lasting improvements to our built environment and the society it serves.